Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 div.blue { background-color:#e6f0ff; border-radius: 5px; padding: 20px;}
 </style>
 <div class = "blue">
-**1. What does Philadelphia's tree canopy look like today?**
+1. What does Philadelphia's tree canopy look like today?

-**2. How close are neighborhoods to achieving the 30% goal?**
+2. How close are neighborhoods to achieving the 30% goal?

-**3. How does tree canopy change vary by demographic?**
+3. How does tree canopy change vary by demographic?

-**4. How do current patterns of tree canopy coverage and loss reflect disinvestment as a result of redlining and older planning practices?**
+4. How do current patterns of tree canopy coverage and loss reflect disinvestment as a result of redlining and older planning practices?

-**5. What other factors are associated with the tree canopy?**
+5. What other factors are associated with the tree canopy?
 </div>

 ## What does Philadelphia's tree canopy look like today?